 In the Media

-The New York Times (June 2): A Fiery Brief Fueled by Conservatives Helped Put Trump’s Tariffs in Peril
+(NYT) (June 2): A Fiery Brief Fueled by Conservatives Helped Put Trump’s Tariffs in Peril

-Adam Liptak quotes Jack’s claim in his recent Executive Functions post that the legal issues underlying Trump’s IEEPA tariffs are “hard and close.”
+The Times quotes Jack’s claim in his recent Executive Functions post that the legal issues underlying Trump’s IEEPA tariffs are “hard and close.”

-The New York Times (April 30): Trump’s Maximalist Assertion of Presidential Power Tests the Rule of Law
+(NYT) (April 30): Trump’s Maximalist Assertion of Presidential Power Tests the Rule of Law

-Charlie Savage quotes Jack’s statement that Trump 2.0 “is massively different” from Trump 1.0.
+The Times quotes Jack’s statement that Trump 2.0 “is massively different” from Trump 1.0.
 Jack said about the courts, “The administration hasn’t crushed them yet, but they are trying to.”
 He added, “I definitely think this situation is a much more dangerous threat to the rule of law than the last time.”

 Jack speaks with Ross Douthat about how the Trump administration is working to increase executive power—both within the executive branch and with respect to the other branches—and what checks might constrain those efforts.

-The New York Times (April 4): How Trump Has Tuned Out a Key Justice Dept. Legal Office
+(NYT) (April 4): How Trump Has Tuned Out a Key Justice Dept. Legal Office

 Jack says that cutting out the Office of Legal Counsel is part of Trump’s broader strategy “designed to ensure that the president can do whatever he wants, without any internal executive branch legal constraints on his will.”

-The New Yorker (April 4): Has Trump’s Legal Strategy Backfired?
+(New Yorker) (April 4): Has Trump’s Legal Strategy Backfired?

-Ruth Marcus quotes Jack’s claim in his Executive Functions post that the Trump administration’s “open disrespect toward and aggressive political attacks on lower court judges will surely have a negative impact on the way that some and maybe most Supreme Court Justices approach the legal issues coming to the Court.”
+The New Yorker quotes Jack’s claim in his Executive Functions post that the Trump administration’s “open disrespect toward and aggressive political attacks on lower court judges will surely have a negative impact on the way that some and maybe most Supreme Court Justices approach the legal issues coming to the Court.”

 The Economist (March 26): Big law’s capitulation to Donald Trump is a business failure